DanielSant0s/Enceladus/README.md

 ### Function types:
 * System: Everything that involves files, folders and system stuff.
 * Graphics: You can control the entire 2D part of your project, that is, draw images, shapes, lines, change their properties, etc.
+* Render: 3D!
+Basic support for rendering a 3D environment in your project.
 * Screen: The entire screen of your project (2D and 3D), being able to change the resolution, enable or disable parameters.
 * Font: Functions that control the texts that appear on the screen, loading texts, drawing and unloading from memory.
 * Pads: Above being able to draw and everything else, A human interface is important.
 Supports rumble and pressure sensitivity.